TRaSH-Guides/Guides/README.md

-# Guides mainly for the Starr Apps (Sonarr/Radarr) and everything related to them.
+# Guides mainly for the Starr Apps (Sonarr/Radarr) and everything related to them

 The guide can be found at the following location [trash-guides.info](https://trash-guides.info/)